When life gets on top of you, fishing can be just the tonic.

 So, you have established that you want a fishing kayak, and, since you’re already reading this article, you would like it made for two.

-Now you need to decide between a hardshell and an inflatable.
+Now you need to decide between a hardshell and an inflatable; and a sit-inside or sit-on-top kayak.

 Hardshell kayaks are faster and more maneuverable than inflatable versions.
-They also offer more in the way of storage space and customization possibilities.
+They also offer more storage and customization possibilities.

 However, they’re usually much heavier, cost more (everything being equal), and can be difficult to transport.

-The major advantage with inflatables is the portability factor.
+The major advantage with inflatable kayaks is the portability factor.
 Simply throw it into the back of your vehicle, and you can be on the water at a moment’s notice.

 You might be surprised to learn that they can also be harder to damage and more durable than a hardshell.
 Prang a rock with an inflatable kayak, and it will most likely bounce off, but prang it with a hardshell, and it will leave a nasty mark, dent, or other such damage.

-Perhaps one of the most important considerations – particularly when it comes to tandem kayaks – is the seating arrangements.
+One of the most important considerations – particularly when it comes to a two-person fishing kayak – is the seating arrangements.

 Obviously, you’re going to want the most comfortable seating available, but that’s not always possible depending on how much space you have, whether it’s an inflatable or hardshell, and how much you’re willing to pay.